 Hello and welcome to my page, I am a Visual Artist, Literary Artist

-Tatjana Mirkov-Popovicki is an award-winning Canadian landscape painter and writer based in Port Moody, British Columbia, where she emigrated from Serbia in 1994.
-Although art was her first and true love, the challenging reality of her native country made her choose education in science.
-She graduated with a Bachelor of Science in Electrical Engineering and pursued a Hi-Tech career while studying and making art part-time.
+Tatjana Mirkov-Popovicki is an award-winning Canadian landscape painter based in Port Moody, British Columbia.
+She emigrated from Serbia in 1994 after graduating with a Bachelor of Science in Electrical Engineering and pursued a Hi-Tech career while studying and making art part-time.
+Her art education includes Emily Carr University Continuing Studies, Vancouver Art Academy, and workshops by esteemed Canadian painters.
 Tatjana is presently a full-time painter with a passion for the west coast and mountains.
-Tatjana is a Past President, Senior Signature Artist (SFCA) and Honorable Lifetime Member of the Federation of Canadian Artists.
-Her paintings have been exhibited, collected and represented by art galleries since 2005.
+Tatjana is an appraised artist with the Canada Council for the Arts as well as a Past President, Senior Signature Artist (SFCA), and Honorable Lifetime Member of the Federation of Canadian Artists.
+Her paintings have been exhibited, collected, and represented by fine art galleries since 2005.
 To read about Tatjana’s literary journey please visit her Storytelling Page at https://www.mirkov-popovicki.com/writer

 Port Moody, BC, Canada